 What happens to us when we travel?
 If we are lucky, we become transformed.
 We do this by leaving the comfort of our home and making ourselves available to unfamiliar cultures and amazing new landscapes.
 The adventure and the challenge of putting ourselves, however temporary, in another place or way of being, can transform any person who makes themselves available to such opportunities.
 It can often invigorate our own way of seeing just how wonderful, precious and often times sad, life can really be.

 Anna Skacel writes: “As a photographer, I am interested in expanding my horizons on this level.
 There are few things more gratifying than stripping away the expectations of the day and replacing them with the unknown experiences of being immersed in another society’s existence… As a photographer, and fellow human being of planet Earth, I feel that if I can help to open up people’s eyes and minds to the amazing and different things that surround us, then I have managed to do some good in this world.
 If I can pique the interest of the viewer as to what is happening in other cultures, and as a result, influence them is seeing the world as one diverse but amazing planet, then I have had a good day!

-ENTRY PERIOD: May 1 to July 29, 2017
+ENTRY PERIOD: June 1 through July 29, 2017

-EXHIBIT DATES: September 2017
+EXHIBIT DATES: September 7 through October 7, 2017

 Considered the blueprint for urban parks across the U.S., the 4,900-acre American River Parkway extends along the Lower American River for 23 miles, from Folsom Dam to Discovery Park at the confluence with the Sacramento River.
 Combining conservation with scenic beauty, abundant wildlife, and a wide range of recreational opportunities, the Parkway hosts more than 5 million visitors annually.
 The Parkway also provides a wealth of photographic opportunities in all seasons of the year.